ElektraInitiative/libelektra/doc/tutorials/validation.md

 the configuration settings should be validated.

-Let us create an example _Specfile_ in the dump format, which supports metadata (altough the specfile is stored in the dump format, we can still create it using the human readable [ni format](/src/plugins/ni/README.md) by using `kdb import`):
+Let us create an example _Specfile_ in the dump format, which supports metadata (although the specfile is stored in the dump format, we can still create it using the human readable [ni format](/src/plugins/ni/README.md) by using `kdb import`):

 ```sh